jeudy100/PlatformDeveloperNotes/PlatformDeveloperNotes1.md

 For further details, refer to the topic on Using the `with sharing` or `without sharing` keywords (https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_keywords_sharing.htm).

-## Introduction to Database Triggers in Salesforce
+## Notes on "Introduction to Database Triggers in Salesforce"

 ### What are Database Triggers?